-I've been to ritzy events before, but I had never really thought about why things were the way they were until this fundraiser.
+I've been to ritzy events before, but I had never really thought about why things were the way they were until this private school fundraiser.
 Everything was carefully orchestrated to help raise the most amount of money possible, which is great.

 1) The location makes a difference

-Last year's fundraiser event was held in outdoor tents at the school.
+Last year's school fundraiser event was held in outdoor tents at the school.
 We were going to go but I had gotten COVID a week earlier so we didn't.
 Shortly before the fundraiser, the dads had organized a Dad's Night Out event where we all packed into a bar and drank a lot of whisky.
 Only half of us emerged unscathed.

 The fancier the location, the richer you feel.
 The richer you feel, the more you tend to bid and give.

 Instead of hosting the private school fundraiser at a public park where parents could wear whatever, the fundraiser attire was cocktail dress and black tie.

 A couple moms came up to me and said, “You cleaned up nicely,” given I always just wear comfortable athletic clothes when picking up my son or going to playdates.